WSU-kduncan/ceg3120-Mupatrick/project2/Discord-Bot/README.md

 			what commands you can type in your Discord server

+laugh!

+favority!

-fun! (for display fun quote)
+fun!

-favority! (for display some of my favority quote)
+question!

-Notice: make sure those two words  “fun! and a favority!”
-Are in lowercase
+Notice: make sure those  words are in lowercase

 				what response this will provide (from your bot)

-fun!
-Will respond one randomly quote from  my_favority_quotes (which I happen to have 4 quotes)
+laugh!
+Will respond a randomly quote form main branch (which I happen to have 4 quotes)

 favority!
-Will respond randomly quote from  fun_quotes (there  are 4 quotes to choice from)
+Will also respond a randomly quote from main (there  are also 4 quotes to choice from)

+fun! and question they will display fun quotes from sub-branch

 					Research